 We respect your rights to data protection and privacy

-This notice only relates to the processing of personal data directly provided by you or collected as a result of visiting and interacting with the CSX application.
-Should we process your personal data in a different context or circumstances (for instance if you merely visit the CSX website), we will provide you with a separate notice.
+This notice only relates to the processing of personal data directly provided by you or collected as a result of visiting this website.
+Should we process your personal data in a different context or circumstances (for instance if you register for and use the CSX platform), we will provide you with a seperate notice.

 Who are we?